|

 were used by the German Navy (Kriegsmarine).

-They are basically compatible with the Enigma I.
+They are compatible with Enigma I but have letters on the

-The wiring of the Enigma M3 is given in the table below.
+The wiring of Enigma M3 is given in the table below.

-Wheels I thru V are identical to those of the Enigma I.
+Rotors I to V are identical to those of the Enigma I.

 The same is true for UKW B and C.

-The three additional wheels (VI, VII and VIII) were
+The three additional rotors (VI, VII and VIII) were

 used exclusively by the Kriegsmarine.

-The machine is also compatible with the Enigma M4
+The machine is also compatible with Enigma M4

-(when the 4th wheel of the M4 is set to position 'A').
+(when the 4th rotor of the M4 is set to position 'A').

 |